About Us

 5. What should I bring to Huayna Picchu Mountain?

-The area around Huayna Picchu Mountain is in the cloud forest, where rain, humidity, and the presence of plants and animals are constant, so we recommend bringing the following items to ensure that your hike and travel experience are not marred by small but bothersome issues:
+The area where Huayna Picchu Mountain is located is part of the high jungle, where rain, humidity, and the presence of plants and animals are constant, so we recommend bringing the following items to ensure that your hike and travel experience are not spoiled by small but annoying inconveniences:

-• Shoes or boots with anti-slip soles (rubber): This is one of the most important items to consider, as it is a safety feature that will prevent slipping and falling while ascending, in addition to providing comfort and convenience.
+• Shoes or boots with non-slip soles (rubber): This is one of the most important items to consider, since it is a safety essential that will help prevent slipping and falling while we climb; in addition, it provides comfort and convenience.

-• Camera with ample memory: If you want to take the best photos of Machu Picchu and its surroundings, we recommend bringing a professional camera.
+• Camera with enough memory: If you want to take the best photos of Machu Picchu and its surroundings, we recommend bringing a professional camera.

-• Mosquito repellent: This will prevent mosquito bites from ruining your experience.
+• Mosquito repellent: It will keep mosquito bites from ruining your experience.

-• A water bottle: It is very important to stay hydrated while hiking, and it's essential to note that there are no vending stations nearby.
+• A bottle of water: It is very important to stay hydrated during the hike, especially considering that there are no shops nearby.

-• A wide-brimmed hat or cap: This will provide the shade and coolness needed on the ascent.
+• A wide-brimmed hat or cap: It will provide the shade and coolness we need during the climb.

-• Small backpack: To carry all necessary items and allow your hands to be free and ready for any eventuality.
+• Small backpack: To carry everything you need while keeping your hands free and ready for any situation.

-Above all, do not forget to enjoy this experience, as you will likely experience a mix of emotions—joy, euphoria, satisfaction, and delight upon reaching the summit, which has changed the lives of many travelers.
+Above all, do not forget to enjoy this experience, because most likely, when you finish the climb and finally stand at the top of the mountain, you will feel a mix of joy, euphoria, satisfaction, and delight that has changed the lives of many travelers.

-Every year, the famous Inca citadel of Machu Picchu is visited by tens of thousands of tourists.
-However, there is an additional adventure to the citadel tour that allows us to live an unforgettable experience: the climb to the summit of Huayna Picchu Mountain.
+Every year, the famous Inca citadel of Machu Picchu is visited by tens of thousands of tourists; however, there is an additional adventure beyond the visit to the citadel that allows us to live an unforgettable experience: the ascent to the summit of Huayna Picchu Mountain.

 View from the summit of Huayna Picchu Mountain.
 Source: CuscoPeru.com

-Huayna Picchu Mountain is the backdrop in most photos of Machu Picchu.
+Huayna Picchu Mountain is the one that appears in the background of most photos of Machu Picchu.

 Happy passengers